coozoo/xkblayoutgroupmanager/README.md

 For example in my case I wanna have:

   US, UA and sometimes switch to PL or CZ.
 So I can switch layout inside group by CTRL+SHIFT and select group by binded key in my window manager.

+So this script perfoms looping over array elemnts and pass `setxkbmap` parameters to set desirable settings.

 # Configuration
-On the top of script you will find declaration that you need modify for your purposes:
+On the top of script you will find declaration that you need to modify for your purposes:

 ```bash
 kbmodel="pc105"